 Not all your income is taken into account when calculating whether you meet the SNAP income guidelines.
 For instance, there is a standard 20 percent deduction and an additional deduction for each member of your household.
-It also includes certain medical expenses, child care costs and excess housing costs.
-Additionally, some income sources such as a school grant are not included.
+It also includes certain medical expenses, childcare costs and excess housing costs.
+Additionally, some income sources such as school grants are not included.

 Therefore, even if your total calculated income exceeds the income requirements for food stamps in Michigan, you may still qualify for benefits.
-In general, a household of three people should earn no more than $27,729 a year to qualify for benefits, or $2,310.75 a month.
-For each additional member of your household, you can add an additional $5,746 to your total income.
+For example, to qualify for benefits, a household of three people should earn no more than $29,939 before taxes annually, and a household of five should not earn more than $42,211 annually.